‘A big stage stud’ – Football fans shower praises on PSG-slaying Mahrez

 Getty

-Riyad Mahrez has been praised by football fans following his breath-taking performance against Paris Saint-Germain.
+Riyad Mahrez has been praised by football fans across the globe following his breathtaking performance against Paris Saint-Germain.

 The Algeria international was on target twice as Manchester City defeated the Parisians 2-0 to reach their first-ever Champions League after a 4-1 aggregate result.